bjlkeng/bjlkeng.github.io/source/posts/universal-resnet-the-one-neuron-approximator.rst

 *"In theory, theory and practice are the same.
 In practice, they are not."*

-This post is going to talk about a paper I read recently called *ResNet with one-neuron hidden layers is a Universal Approximator* by Lin and Jegelka [1].
+I read a very interesting paper titled *ResNet with one-neuron hidden layers is a Universal Approximator* by Lin and Jegelka [1].
-It talks about a simplified Residual Network as a universal approximator, giving some theoretical backing to the wildly successful ResNet architecture.
+The paper describes a simplified Residual Network as a universal approximator, giving some theoretical backing to the wildly successful ResNet architecture.
+In this post, I'm going to talk about this paper and a few of the related universal approximation theorems for neural networks.
-Of course, I'm not going to go through the any of the theoretical stuff, instead I'm going to introduce the theorems and play around to see if we can get close to these theoretical limits.
+Instead of going through all the theoretical stuff, I'm simply going introduce some theorems and play around with some toy datasets to see if we can get close to the theoretical limits.

 (You might also want to checkout my previous post where I played around with
 ResNets: `Residual Networks <link://slug/residual-networks>`__)